awsdocs/amazon-sns-developer-guide/doc_source/sns-server-side-encryption.md

 The data encryption key \(DEK\) responsible for encrypting the contents of Amazon SNS messages\.
 For more information, see [Data Keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) in the *AWS Key Management Service Developer Guide* and [Envelope Encryption](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/how-it-works.html#envelope-encryption) in the *AWS Encryption SDK Developer Guide*\.

-**Customer master key ID**
+**AWS KMS key ID**
-The alias, alias ARN, key ID, or key ARN of an AWS managed customer master key \(CMK\) or a custom CMK—in your account or in another account\.
-While the alias of the AWS managed CMK for Amazon SNS is always `alias/aws/sns`, the alias of a custom CMK can, for example, be `alias/MyAlias`\.
-You can use these CMKs to protect the messages in Amazon SNS topics\.
+The alias, alias ARN, key ID, or key ARN of an AWS KMS key, or a custom AWS KMS—in your account or in another account\.
+While the alias of the AWS managed AWS KMS for Amazon SNS is always `alias/aws/sns`, the alias of a custom AWS KMS can, for example, be `alias/MyAlias`\.
+You can use these AWS KMS keys to protect the messages in Amazon SNS topics\.
 Keep the following in mind:
-+ The first time you use the AWS Management Console to specify the AWS managed CMK for Amazon SNS for a topic, AWS KMS creates the AWS managed CMK for Amazon SNS\.
++ The first time you use the AWS Management Console to specify the AWS managed KMS for Amazon SNS for a topic, AWS KMS creates the AWS managed KMS for Amazon SNS\.
-+ Alternatively, the first time you use the `Publish` action on a topic with SSE enabled, AWS KMS creates the AWS managed CMK for Amazon SNS\.
++ Alternatively, the first time you use the `Publish` action on a topic with SSE enabled, AWS KMS creates the AWS managed KMS for Amazon SNS\.
-You can create CMKs, define the policies that control how CMKs can be used, and audit CMK usage using the **Customer managed keys** section of the AWS KMS console or the `[CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html)` AWS KMS action\.
-For more information, see [Customer Master Keys \(CMKs\)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) and [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-For more examples of CMK identifiers, see [KeyId](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html#API_DescribeKey_RequestParameters) in the *AWS Key Management Service API Reference*\.
-For information about finding CMK identifiers, see [Find the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
+You can create AWS KMS keys, define the policies that control how AWS KMS keys can be used, and audit AWS KMS usage using the **AWS KMS keys** section of the AWS KMS console or the `[CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html)` AWS KMS action\.
+For more information, see [AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) and [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+For more examples of AWS KMS identifiers, see [KeyId](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html#API_DescribeKey_RequestParameters) in the *AWS Key Management Service API Reference*\.
+For information about finding AWS KMS identifiers, see [Find the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
 There are additional charges for using AWS KMS\.
 For more information, see [Estimating AWS KMS costs](sns-key-management.md#sse-estimate-kms-usage-costs) and [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing)\.